 Muay Thai class wouldn’t start for another five minutes but John DeVall and Solveigh Skarhus were already sweating.
 Both instructors had just finished teaching a youth kickboxing course, but there was little time for a break.
-John was lying on the mat and stretching his legs, preparing for the next two hours where he and Solveigh would train and sweat some more alongside their three students.
+John was laying down on the mat and stretching his legs, preparing for the next two hours where he and Solveigh would train and sweat again alongside their three students.

-Solveigh hadn’t stopped moving since I walked into DeVall MMA & BJJ last Wednesday.
+Solveigh hadn’t stopped moving since I arrived at DeVall MMA & BJJ.
 She was shuffling her feet and bending her knees, keeping the blood flowing and never allowing her body a chance to rest.
 She casually talked to her guests between breaths and pulled on the strings of her hoodie, enclosing her long blonde hair in a protective shell.
 She showed no signs of stress or fatigue.
 In fact, she looked rather cheery, which made her all the more frightening.

 Known in the MMA cage as “The Evil One,” Solveigh, at first glance, doesn’t look all that intimidating.
 She’s approachable, nice and practically has a permanent smile.
 Others have told her that as well.
 To which Solveigh says, “Well, doesn’t that scare you a little more?”
 Indeed it does.
 She was staring in the face of a grueling two-hour Muay Thai class complete with fighting drills and intense workout intervals, and Solveigh seemed delighted.
 I began to wonder if she was even human.